MartinMa28/brain-tumor-segmentation/README.md

 # BraTS2018 brain tumor segmentation

-We conduct the segmentation for 3D cases by splitting each 3D case into 2D planes and segmenting those 2D planes using residual UNet.
+Segment 3D cases by splitting each 3D case into 2D planes and segmenting those 2D planes using residual UNet.

 ## Links for BraTS2018 competition